TanjaKec/datachallenge/content/day1/PrinciplesVisualisation/_index.en.md

 - [R Graphics](https://www.e-reading.club/bookreader.php/137370/R_Graphics.pdf)[Murrell, 2011].

 If you would like to get more serious and systematic in your learning about graphical data analysis with R [Graphical Data Analysis with R](http://www.gradaanwr.net/#a-a) book by [Antony Unwin](http://www.gradaanwr.net/author/) is a great place to start.
 The R code for every graphic and analysis in the book is available from the book's website.

+[Data Visualization with R](https://rkabacoff.github.io/datavis/) by [Rob Kabacoff](https://rkabacoff.com/) is another good book about graphical displayes in R. It gives a systematic overview for creating graphical display in R starting with a brief introduction to R and following by a comprehensive list of graphical forms commanly used in statistical modelling, geospatial mapping and finishing with interactive plots.

 Back in 2012 there was a very engaging academic discussion between [Andrew Gelman](https://en.wikipedia.org/wiki/Andrew_Gelman), [Anthony Unwin](http://rosuda.org/~unwin/), [Stephen Few](https://www.stephen-few.com), [Paul Murrell]( https://www.stat.auckland.ac.nz/~paul/), [Hadley Wickham](http://hadley.nz) and [Robert Kosara]( https://research.tableau.com/user/robert-kosara) about visualisation and infographics.
 Robert compiles all the discussion posts in [this blog post](https://eagereyes.org/blog/2012/responses-gelman-unwin-convenient-posting) that makes riveting reading.